alexandair/entra-powershell-docs/docs/conceptual/create-assign-app-roles.md

 # Assign app roles to a service principal

 Application permissions in Microsoft Graph, also known as app roles, are assigned to service principals.
 These app roles enable the application to access data independently, without a signed-in user.
-This capability is particularly useful for implementing automation with Microsoft Entra PowerShell.
+This capability is useful for implementing automation with Microsoft Entra PowerShell.

 ## Prerequisites